Daniel J. Frey

 Seasons don't come in with a bang.

-Seasons come in when a society opens its door.
+Seasons come in when a society opens its doors.

 It has been a rising tide of hate.